 If iTunes doesn't detect your iPod Touch or you fail to restore iPod Touch with iTunes because of unknown error 3194, 3014, 2003, 1604, etc., you can restore iPod Touch without iTunes by using FonePaw iOS System Recovery.

-iOS System Recovery is a PC/Mac program that can fix iPod Touch that is completely dead or get stuck at black screen, apple logo, frozen screen, boot loop or other system problems.
-It provides two modes to fix iPod Touch that won't turn on: standard mode to restart the iPod without erasing any data and advanced mode if standard mode fails.
+iOS System Recovery is a PC/Mac program that can fix iPod Touch that is completely dead or gets stuck at a black screen, Apple logo, frozen screen, boot loop or other system problems.
+It provides 3 modes to fix iPod Touch that won't turn on: Free Quick Fix to save your device back to normal status without data loss; Standard Mode to restart the iPod without erasing any data and Advanced Mode if standard mode fails.

 iPod Touch 1st/2rd/3rd/4th/5th/6th generation are supported by iOS System Recovery.
 Follow these simple steps to get your iPod Touch fixed in a few clicks.